 Does your small business marketing strategy get the attention of corporate clients?
-According to American Express’ recent 2019 Survey of Small & Midsize Business Suppliers, those businesses that have corporate contracts expect to grow by at least 50% in the next five years.
-81% of those businesses that were surveyed plan to increase their sales to “big” companies with over $1 billion in revenue over the next five years.
+According to American Express’ recent 2019 Survey of Small & Midsize Business Suppliers, those businesses with corporate contracts expect to grow by at least 50% in the next five years.
+81% of those surveyed businesses plan to increase their sales to “big” companies with over $1 billion in revenue over the next five years.

 Is it worth investing in marketing tools to attract big business?

 Read on for answers and ideas on how to get attention from big businesses (for free) for your own small business.

 Working with corporate clients benefits small businesses in several ways.
 These include:

 - Further diversified income streams (40% of respondents)